 iss

 REQUIRED.
 Issuer Identifier for the Issuer of the response.
-The iss value is a casesensitive URL using the https scheme that contains scheme, host, and optionally, port number and path components and no query or fragment components.
+The iss value is a case-sensitive URL using the https scheme that contains scheme, host, and optionally, port number and path components and no query or fragment components.

 sub

 REQUIRED.
 Subject Identifier.
 Locally unique and never reassigned identifier within the Issuer for the End-User, which is intended to be consumed by the Client, e.g., 24400320 or AItOawmwtWwcT0k51BayewNvutrJUqsvl6qs7A4.
 It MUST NOT exceed 255 ASCII characters in length.
-The sub value is a casesensitive string.
+The sub value is a case-sensitive string.

 aud

 REQUIRED.
 Audience(s) that this ID Token is intended for.
 It MUST contain the OAuth 2.0 client_id of the Relying Party as an audience value.
 It MAY also contain identifiers for other audiences.
-In the general case, the aud value is an array of casesensitive strings.
-In the common special case when there is one audience, the aud value MAY be a single casesensitive string.
+In the general case, the aud value is an array of case-sensitive strings.
+In the common special case when there is one audience, the aud value MAY be a single case-sensitive string.

 exp

 REQUIRED.
 Expiration time on or after which the ID Token MUST NOT be accepted for processing.
 The processing of this parameter requires that the current date/time MUST be before the expiration date/time listed in the value.
 Implementers MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
-Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
-See RFC 3339 (Klyne, G., Ed. and C. Newman, “Date and Time on the Internet: Timestamps,” July 2002.)
+Its value is a JSON [RFC7159] (Bray, T., Ed., “The JavaScript Object Notation (JSON) Data Interchange Format,” March 2014.) number representing the number of seconds from 1970-01-01T00:00:00Z as measured in UTC until the date/time.
+See RFC 3339 (Klyne, G. and C. Newman, “Date and Time on the Internet: Timestamps,” July 2002.)
 [RFC3339] for details regarding date/times in general and UTC in particular.

 iat